How is ulcerative colitis treated?

 Your medical team will teach you how to care for the stoma and empty the attached bag.
 You can also use a fabric cover for the pouch so that even when you’re undressed, the waste isn’t visible.
 With proper care, the pouch doesn’t smell and isn’t noticeable under clothes.

 Once you and the ileoanal pouch have healed, your surgeon will discuss taking down the ileostomy.

 Your new ileoanal pouch still collects stool.
 That allows waste to exit your body through your anus as it would normally.
-Afterward, because you have less space in your large intestine to store poop, you’ll have frequent bowel movements (on average 4 to 8 times a day once your body has adjusted).
+Afterward, because you have less space in your large intestine to store poop, you’ll have frequent bowel movements (on average four to eight times a day once your body has adjusted).
 But you should feel a lot better when you recover from the surgery.
 The pain and cramping from ulcerative colitis should be gone.